 Of course, you’ll be able to crop your images the classic way: by dragging the corner handles of the rectangle, by setting the dimensions for width and height or by selecting from a wide range of predefined aspect ratios.
-But you can also use the cutting tools to delete a certain area of the photo, to move it to another layer or to cut the image in a square, circle, triangle, star or heart shape.
+But you can also use the cutting tools to delete a certain area of the photo, to move it to another layer or to trim the image in a square, circle, triangle, star or heart shape.
 The possibilities are quite extensive.

 Ashampoo Photo Commander

 Ashampoo Photo Commander is an interesting tool to consider because it gives you the possibility to not only optimize your pictures, but also to properly sort and organize them based on your individual criteria.
 Cropping images is fairly easy with this app: all you have to do is hold down the left mouse button and drag to select the desired area.
 Then you have a couple of options at your disposal: crop or cut the image, copy the selection or apply various edits to it.
 You can also choose a preset aspect ratio, as well as remove the background of your original picture.

 In addition to cropping, with Ashampoo Photo Commander you can resize and rotate your photos, improve them by adjusting the contrast and colors and reducing the noise, as well as apply special effects like tilt-shift, blur or vintage.
 Another interesting aspect is the fact that you can create slideshows, greeting cards or collages from your collection of photos.
 If you’re dealing with numerous photos that require the same changes, the app comes equipped with a batch processing feature to save time.